wkirschbaum/elixir-ts-mode/README.md

 ## Install

-- Checkout the emacs `feature/tree-sitter` branch.
+- Ensure you are using the latest emacs `master` branch.
 - Checkout https://github.com/casouri/tree-sitter-module
 - Run `[cloned casouri/tree-sitter-module]/tree-sitter-module/batch.sh`
 - Add the following to your emacs config